Gallbladder Removal in Thailand Your guide to cost, top specialists & hospitals

 When Can You Return to Work and Exercise?

 Desk work can typically resume within five to seven days.
 Light walking is encouraged from day one.
-Gym workouts and anything involving abdominal strain should wait two weeks.
-Most patients feel entirely normal within three weeks.
-Physically demanding work may need a full two to three weeks before you are back at full capacity.
+Gym workouts and anything involving abdominal strain should wait two weeks, and most patients feel entirely normal within two weeks4,5.
+Because the operation is done under general anaesthesia, do not drive for at least 24 to 48 hours afterwards, and not until you are off opioid painkillers and can brace and perform an emergency stop without pain; this usually means waiting until you are home rather than driving in Thailand.

 When Will You See Final Results?